-At the time I was earning about $13,000 a year and I went to work for Oscar for $9,000 – I think it was $126 a week!
-I had a rich boyfriend (I had a good boyfriend.
-He was from Lichtenstein!) and he bought me this Saint Laurent skirt, the cashmere sweater and brown suede boots … and that’s how I went for my interview with Oscar.
-He said to me ‘You’ll make more money [elsewhere] and I’ve never had a female assistant, but call me on Monday.’
+At the time I was earning about $13,000 a year and I went to work for Oscar for $9,000 … I think it was $126 a week!
+I had a rich boyfriend (he was a good boyfriend — from Lichtenstein!) and he bought me this Saint Laurent skirt, the cashmere sweater and brown suede boots … and that’s how I went for my interview with Oscar.
+He said to me, ‘You’ll make more money [elsewhere] and I’ve never had a female assistant, but call me on Monday.’
 Little did I know that when he said that (and I know this now after working for him for more than ten years) it was how you got rid of people.
 He was always in the country at the weekend and only came back around lunchtime on Monday. [eventually] I became sort of the daughter.

 What about his wife at the time [Françoise de Langlade, Editor-in-Chief of French Vogue]?

 I was scared to death of her.
 She was an amazing woman, very strong.
 I think I learned more about lifestyle, certainly through Oscar, but she, she did it in a way that Americans didn’t do it.
 No one used scented candles or scent in a room at that time – you have to remember this was the 70s.
 No one had the beautiful linens that they used on a daily basis.
 But being very French, she was very direct and I was the kid.
 She had a tremendous impact on my very provincial, mid-Western …you know …I remember traveling with them once, when he launched his perfume and this was 1976 and I was seated behind them in first class (I guess the perfume company was paying), and they were sitting there planning who was going to be coming to this event …it was the first time I ever saw a couple as a real team.

 Did you leave when you got married to Mr Roehm?